 How do you present yourself in this hostile world of darkness?
 Are you a man or woman after God’s own heart or does the world see you as their own?

 The fruit we bear in our lives is always in keeping with repentance.
-Being in the world but not of the world is the standard we should strive for.
+Be in the world but not of the world is the standard we should strive for.